lawgeenoo/TimeTracker/README.md

 Create object whenever the counter should start.
 Counting stops and data is stored whenever the object goes out of scope or the destructor is called explicitly.

+main.cpp acts as a "test driver" for demo purposes.

 #Future plans
 add -make library.
 Create static library for future ease of use.